jm1021/churchofjesuschrist/_posts/2023-12-17-revelations.md

 ## Reason for the Season (Brith of Jesus Christ)
 “Christmas is not only a celebration of how Jesus came into the world but also of **knowing who He is—our Lord and Savior**, Jesus Christ—and of why He came”

-### Chronological order of events surrounding the birth of Jesus
+### A Christ Child
+The Christ Child Nativity Story;  [Video #LigthTheWorld](https://www.churchofjesuschrist.org/study/video/the-christ-child-a-nativity-story/2019-09-0050-the-christ-child-a-nativity-story-lighttheworld-1080p-eng?lang=eng)

+Scriptures in Chronological Order

 - Mary, the angel Gabriel.
 [Luke 1:26–38](https://www.churchofjesuschrist.org/study/scriptures/nt/luke/1?lang=eng&id=26-38#p26)